concord-consortium/smartgraphs-generator-integration/README.md

   * `cd ..; cd smartgraphs-generator-integration` (trust the .rvmrc file)
   * `bundle install --binstubs` (this should install the same gems that Smartgraphs uses.)
   * You should now be able to run `bin/sc-server` in the root of the project
-  * `open http://localhost:4020/static/smartgraphs_generator_integration/en/current/tests.html` to see the test results.
+  * `./opentests.sh` to see the test results (works on Macs, which have the `open` command; this script just runs `open http://localhost:4020/static/smartgraphs_generator_integration/en/current/tests.html`)

 Have CoffeeScript watch for source file changes: